 – Complete the related lesson worksheets to improve English proficiency and academic knowledge

 Formatting an academic assignment involves changing the design and layout of that document to suit a set of rules.
-Having discussed what formatting is, why universities have strict formatting rules, and how students can find out which rules are expected at their institution, this second and final lesson explores the ten most common essay-formatting features.
+Having discussed what formatting is, why universities have strict formatting rules, and how students can find out which rules are expected at their institution, this second and final chapter explores the ten most common essay-formatting features.
 Paying careful attention to each of these in turn should help you submit a well-formatted essay, ensuring that you don’t lose any marks over simple errors such as using the wrong font type or size.

 Feature 1: Cover Pages

 A cover page is a special document that’s dedicated to the particular assignment you’re submitting, attached to the very beginning of your work so that it’s clear to your assessor which paper they’re marking.
 If being used, a cover page may include your name, your student number, the title of your assignment (i.e., the essay question) and details about the institution – such as the university logo or rules.

 Headers and footers are the spaces at the very top and bottom of a page that contain the same information across all pages in a document.
 If you write your name in one header for instance, then your name will be visible in the header of every page (usually in a much smaller font than found in the main text).
 The most common information contained within headers and footers are: